Compliance and Risk Management

 MAX conducts the following compliance education in order to spread compliance within the Company.
 Additionally, since December 2020, we have distributed the monthly Compliance Newsletter on our intranet.

-• Education on protection of personal information, compliance with intellectual property rights, and information security (ISMS education)
+• Education on compliance with the Act on the Protection of Personal Information and the Intellectual Property Act, and information security (ISMS education)

 Biannually for all employees (including part-time employees and temporary employees who use personal computers)